inrupt/artifact-generator/documentation/multiple-forms-of-artifact.md

-For instance, it might be useful to be able to link back to the vocabulary within which a term is defined (via `rdfs:isDefinedBy` meta-data), or to follow links to concepts that relate to the term (concepts that might be defined anywhere else on the web, like Wikipedia (or it's RDF equivalents, [DBPedia](https://www.dbpedia.org/) or [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)) (via `rdfs:seeAlso` meta-data), or to see examples of that term's usage (via
+For instance, it might be useful to be able to link back to the vocabulary within which a term is defined (via `rdfs:isDefinedBy` meta-data), or to follow links to concepts that relate to the term (concepts that might be defined anywhere else on the web, like Wikipedia (or its RDF equivalents, [DBPedia](https://www.dbpedia.org/) or [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page)) (via `rdfs:seeAlso` meta-data), or to see examples of that term's usage (via